djmanri3/emby-jellyfin-theme-startlight/README.md

  - [26/02/2025] Fix position of the playlist on phone app, add blur on playlist and buttons of playlist background
  - [27/02/2025] Add style for tablet app, change playlist position on phone app, fix some paddins, fix color for box-check
  - [04/03/2025] More define blur, fix padding playlist on player, fix box when click on time line song, add blur on time song hover, add enfasis color of álbum on player and add blur on volumen control overlay
+ - [06/03/2025]
+    - Add more easy tutorial to change primary color
+    - Add how change wallpaper
+    - Add how change position of music player (left or right)
+    - Add more responsive UI resize
+    - Fix timeline color of mini player and video player
+    - Fix size of album image when not image album cover
+    - Fix album blur background when not image of album cover
+    - Fix tablet format when change position of player
+    - Fix tablet format bottons playlist (save playlist and more options)
+    - Fix mobile format bottons playlist (save playlist and more options)

 ![Alt text](images/Screenshot_of_mod.png "Home Screen")

 ## How Install
+[!IMPORTANT]
+If you want background albun cover with blur, you need apply [this mod] (https://github.com/djmanri3/emby-jellyfin-theme-startlight/tree/main/jellyfin-mods/)

 Access to **Dashboard**, open **general** settings and add on **Custom CSS code**:
 - Jellyfin
   ```